AndyYuan-Oni/Employee-Summary/README.md

 ## Description

-This app generate a pdf according to github username and the color theme they choose.
+This app generate a HTML page according to user input.

-the PDF file will include the following info:
+the profile will include the following info:
-* Profile image
-* User name
-* Links to the following:
-  * User location via Google Maps
-  * User GitHub profile
-  * User blog
-* User bio
-* Number of public repositories
-* Number of followers
-* Number of GitHub stars
-* Number of users following
+* All employee will have name, id, and email.
+* Manager will have office number.
+* Engineer will have github.
+* Intern will have school.

+Enter of all the employee info will be inquired and generated.

 ## How to Use

-Down load the file, open terminal to index.js route.
+Down load the file, open terminal to app.js route.

 In console, type in:
 ```